jimporter/mopack/doc/reference/linkage.md

 : The name of the requested dependency.

 `type`
-: The type of usage; see below for possible values.
+: The type of linkage; see below for possible values.

 `pcnames`
 : A list of pkg-config `.pc` file names, without the `.pc` extension.